Genentech/Islander/README.md

 ## Islander
-This repository is the official implementation of the paper **Metric Mirages in Cell Embeddings**.
+This repository is the official implementation for the paper **Metric Mirages in Cell Embeddings**.

 Please contact wang.hanchen@gene.com or hanchenw@cs.stanford.edu if you have any questions.